-The information technology ("IT") function has been reorganized under the leadership of a new Chief Information Officer who reports to the Chief Executive Officer.
-The Company continues to assess the level of technical skills in the IT function to support the design and implementation of IT general controls ("ITGCs").
+The Company continues to assess the level of and technical skills in the information technology ("IT") function to support the design and implementation of IT general controls ("ITGCs").
+The IT function has been reorganized under the leadership of the Chief Financial Officer.